My Local Digital Marketing Agency

 Mascot

 Everybody knows a mascot logo when they see one.
-Whether it’s an animal or a person created specifically for the brand, mascot logos are designed to give the audience something to identify with.
+Whether it’s an animal or a person explicitly created for the brand, mascot logos are designed to give the audience something to identify with.

-If you want to make your customers connect with your brand on a personal level, increasing investment and engagement, a mascot logo could be the perfect way to go.
-They’re seen for sports teams across the world, of course, but also pop up for things like restaurants on a regular basis.
+If you want to make your customers connect with your brand on a personal level, increasing investment and engagement, a mascot logo could be the perfect solution.
+Of course, mascots are seen on sports teams worldwide, but they also pop up regularly at restaurants.

-Famous examples include Red Robin’s red robin and Wendy’s Wendy.
+Famous examples include Red Robin’s Red Robin and Wendy’s Wendy’s.

 Wordmark, Lettermark, and Monogram

-These three types really fall under the same basic category: logos that are focused on the typography element.
+These three types fall under the same primary category: logos that are focused on the typography element.

 • Wordmark logos use an entire word, usually the name of the company.